agentplexus/stats-agent-team/presentation.md

 <!--
 Let's talk about the competitive landscape.
 We compared our approach to several alternatives.
 Each has tradeoffs.
 Our system uniquely combines real-time search with rigorous verification in an open architecture.
+[PAUSE:1500]
+How do we stack up against existing solutions?
+Chat G P T dot com does search using Bing and has light verification, but only supports G P T models and is closed source.
+Perplexity uses multiple search providers with light verification, but has limited L L M options and is also closed.
+Direct L L M usage, just asking an L L M without search, has no verification at all, though you can use any L L M. Our system stands out in two ways.
+First, we have strong verification, actually fetching sources and validating excerpts programmatically.
+Second, we're completely open source under M I T license and support five plus L L M providers.
+The community can audit our code, see exactly how verification works, extend it for their needs, and choose their preferred L L M and search providers.
+Transparency and flexibility are our competitive advantages.
 [PAUSE:2500]
 -->